yushan777/3d-photo-inpainting/README.md

 Updated dependencies and code and removed deprecated elements.

 Converts a 2D image into a 3D mesh and then renders a video simulating camera motion around that mesh.
-Here's a breakdown of what it does:

 ---